 A "Permeation Test" consists of up to two phases that are performed using a Test Cell.
-The "Cell" contains the film sample.
+The "Cell" may contain a flat film sample or be connected to a package fixture.
 The Test Phase (always present) is used to measure the transmission rate of the test sample.
 The Individual Zero Phase is optional and may occur at the beginning or end of a Permeation Test.
 Each phase in the test consists of a series of discrete states.
 A Permeation Test may utilize all or only a subset of the possible test states.
 During a test the steps (or states) within each phase are executed in a fixed order.
 This order is called the "Test Sequence".
 A brief description of the phases and states within a permeation test are given below: